chris-barry/darkweb-everywhere/README.md

 ### For Rulesets

-Make sure to append the name with "Onion" or "i2p", depending on which network the site is hosted on.
+Make sure to append the name with "Onion" or "Eepsite", depending on which network the site is hosted on.

 For example:
 * `<ruleset name="Example Onion/>"`